sandialabs/spack-manager/README.md

 [Documentation](https://psakievich.github.io/spack-manager) | [![Test Status](https://github.com/psakievich/spack-manager/workflows/Spack-Manager%20Tests/badge.svg)](https://github.com/psakievich/spack-manager/actions)

-Spack-Manager is a lite-weight wrapper around Spack that is intended to streamline the software development and deployment cycle for individual software projects on specific machines.
+Spack-Manager is a light-weight extension to Spack that is intended to streamline the software development and deployment cycle for individual software projects on specific machines.
 Currently this project focused on serving the needs of the [ExaWind project](https://github.com/ExaWind), but is designed and intended to serve multiple projects simultaneously in the future.

 Spack is included as a submodule for now to ensure that all the systems are running the same (or close to the same) Spack version.